Hustcw/VulBench/README.md

 # VulBench
 This repository contains materials for the paper "How Far Have We Gone in Vulnerability Detection Using Large Language Model".
-(Benchmarking scripts and well-organized datasets is coming soon)

 # Usage